Localization properties of the sparse Barrat-M\'ezard trap model: Appendix

 The common estimator for the IPR in terms of the Green's functions rederived by Metz, Neri and Boll\'e~\cite{metz2010localization} and originally used in the context of supersymmetry theory~\cite{mirlin2000statistics} is

-The usual approach to study localization with this formula is by looking at the scaling of $\hat{I}_2$ with decreasing $\epsilon$; if it converges to a value that is independent of $\epsilon$, the states are localized, whereas if the IPR scales as $\sim \epsilon$, the states are extended.
+The usual approach to studying localization with this formula is to look at the scaling of $\hat{I}_2$ with decreasing $\epsilon$; if it converges to a value that is independent of $\epsilon$, the states are localized, whereas if the IPR scales as $\sim \epsilon$, the states are extended.
 This makes sense through the lens of the prescription~\eqref{gene}, as decreasing $\epsilon$ corresponds to increasing $N$.

 However, \emph{per se} formula~\eqref{ibolle} cannot predict the mean IPR of instances of size $N$ because it is intended to work in the thermodynamic limit.
 To address this, we relax the limit and substitute $\epsilon$ from eq.~\eqref{gene} to get